 What I do when I am not tutoring

 I love to travel and explore new places.
-I like to watch natural history programmes and documentaries, and keep up to date with scientific research related to my own.
+I like to watch natural history documentaries, and keep up to date with scientific research related to my own.

 I am a supporter of Liverpool FC and watch football regularly.